cosmicexplorer/structured/R/dag.md

 - **types don't have a default value, options do**
 - **TYPES SHARED FOR PRODUCTS AND OPTIONS**
     - **the difference between an option and a product is that option values are known BEFORE the execution phase begins**
+- make facility for "container" types?
+    - e.g. lists of values?
+    - maybe **NOT** -- find out if these could/should differ from streams
+        - i think streams might be the answer

 have:
 1. a predicate (definitely)